Join: Expats in Poland

 International Money Transfers

 Sending money internationally from Poland can be expensive through traditional banks.
-Services like Wise (formerly TransferWise) typically offer better exchange rates and lower fees than banks - often saving you 4-8x on transfer costs.
+Revolut offers excellent exchange rates and low fees for international transfers - often saving you 4-8x compared to traditional banks.

 Payment Methods in Poland